 It’s worth considering who this benefits.

-Thousands of companies exist with the sole purpose of scraping photos and information about you to store, analyze, and sell.1 Advertisers, insurance companies, and police departments profile you based on your browsing history.2 Photos, video, and audio recordings can be used to generate realistic “deepfakes”.3 Doxing4 and harassment campaigns are on the rise.5
+Industries exist with the sole purpose of scraping photos and information about you to store, analyze, and sell.1 Advertisers, insurance companies, and police departments profile you based on your social media2 and browsing history.3 Photos, video, and audio recordings can be used to generate realistic “deepfakes”.4 Doxing5 and harassment campaigns are on the rise.6

 The data you store online does not belong to you.

-On the topic of identity, it’s worth asking if uploading this much of ourselves to an unsympathetic, persistent medium was ever a good idea.
-As people, we grow and change.
-Maintaining a consistent personal brand may actually hamper our ability to grow as people; digital footprints don’t fade.
+On the topic of identity, it’s worth asking if uploading this much of ourselves to an unsympathetic, persistent medium was ever a good idea.7 As people, we grow and change.
+Maintaining a consistent personal brand may hamper our ability to grow as people;8 digital footprints don’t fade.

 Deletion Day challenges the prevailing notion that “more is more”.
 In a culture that strives for permanence, we celebrate ephemerality, growth, and change.
 On April 4th, a chorus of Delete keys will ring out across the world.
 We hope you’ll join us.